Back to Louisiana

 Plain English Breakdown

-Funding for Extraordinary Medical Expenses for Firefighters and Police Officers
+Funds for Medical and Dental Expenses for Firefighters and Police Officers

-This bill provides funding to cover extraordinary medical and dental expenses for firefighters and police officers who are injured while on duty.
+This act provides funding to cover extraordinary medical and dental expenses for firefighters and police officers who are injured while on duty.

 What This Bill Does